gebeyehu08/Objective_Data-analytics-python/bach/docs/source/example-notebooks/explore-data.rst

 	product_feature_data = modelhub.agg.unique_users(df, groupby=['feature_nice_name', 'event_type'])
 	def display_sql_as_markdown(arg): [print('sql\n' + arg.view_sql() + '\n')]
 	# --- hide: stop ---
+	# show the underlying SQL for this dataframe - works for any dataframe/model in Objectiv
 	display_sql_as_markdown(product_feature_data)

 That's it! `Join us on Slack <https://objectiv.io/join-slack>`_ if you have any questions or suggestions.